mlgranger540/milestone-4/README.md

 - [Bootstrap v5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/) to assist in creating the structure and design of the webpages
 - [Font Awesome](https://fontawesome.com/) for the icons
 - [Justinmind](https://www.justinmind.com/) to create the wireframes
+- [Clip Studio Paint](https://www.clipstudio.net/en/) to create the artwork and cloud for the logo

 ---

 ## Testing

+### User Experience

+### Responsiveness

+### Validation

+### Accessibility

+### Known Bugs

+There is sometimes a bug with the cart where if the cart page has not been refreshed after clearing items, it throws an error when trying to add items to the cart again.
+To minimise this I added a line in the `clearCart()` function to force reload the page after clearing, however I still haven't solved the original bug so it might be possible to still encounter this error when trying to add to the cart.

 ---